UnlockedLabs/intro-to-web-dev-curriculum/content/http/reading/http-requests/index.md

 ## Headers

-There are quite a few request headers `https://en.wikipedia.org/wiki/List_of_HTTP_header_fields#Request_fields`, but only a few will be useful to us.
+There are quite a few request headers, but only a few will be useful to us.

 | Header | Purpose | Example |
 |--------|---------|---------|